 How To Repair A Refrigerator That Won’t Run

 If the power is off, then you should check that first.
-Power outages can lead to problems like a refrigerator not running because there’s no electric current coming into it.
+Power outages can lead to problems like a refrigerator not running because there’s no electric current coming into it and keeping your food cool.
 If all of the lights in your kitchen are on and none of them light up when you turn on the switch or if any other appliances don’t work either, this is what happened: The breaker tripped and needs to be reset before anything else will turn back on.

 Reset circuit break, if this has been tripped it is likely the problem.